Medicare Advantage plans are becoming a popular choice with 2 out of 3 new Medicare beneficiaries picking Medicare Advantage.

 Under Original Medicare, your cost includes:

 - Part A (Hospital Insurance) is free as long as you have paid more than 10 years of Medicare taxes while working.
-Otherwise, you are required to pay up to $471 monthly premiums.
-You also have a $1,484 copayment to cover your first 60 days of care in a hospital.
+You also have a $1,600 copayment to cover your first 60 days of care in a hospital.

-- Part B (Medical Insurance) has a standard monthly premium of $148.50.
-You have to pay this $148.50 regardless of if you are in Original Medicare or Medicare Advantage.
-You also have an annual deductible of $203 before Part B insurance kicks in.
-Plus, you have a 20% coinsurance obligation after reaching your deductible for all Medicare-approved services (Original Medicare will pay for 80% of services.
+- Part B (Medical Insurance) has a standard monthly premium of $164.90.
+You also have an annual deductible of $226 before Part B insurance kicks in, plus a 20% coinsurance obligation after reaching your deductible for all Medicare-approved services (Original Medicare will pay for 80% of services.

 You can get optional prescription drug coverage by paying for a standalone Part D Prescription Drug Plan.
-Although premiums will vary depending on the plan and insurer, the Kaiser Family Foundation notes that the average monthly premium for Part D plans in 2021 is $41.
+The estimated average monthly premium for Medicare Part D stand-alone drug plans is projected to be $43 in 2023, based on current enrollment,

 Depending on your risk appetite, you may decide to pay upfront for healthcare costs instead of paying only when the need arises.
 You may want to consider that by paying a monthly premium with Medigap.
 By paying a premium, you pass on the burden/risk of out-of-pocket costs when you use healthcare services to the private insurer.